sqldef/sqldef/README.md

   -f, --file=filename        Read schema SQL from the file, rather than stdin (default: -)
-      --dry-run              Don't run DDLs but just show them --export               Just dump the current schema to stdout --enable-drop          Enable destructive changes such as DROP --before-apply=        Execute the given string before applying the regular DDLs --config=              YAML file to specify: target_tables
+      --dry-run              Don't run DDLs but just show them --export               Just dump the current schema to stdout --enable-drop-table    Enable destructive changes such as DROP (skip only table drops) --before-apply=        Execute the given string before applying the regular DDLs --config=              YAML file to specify: target_tables
       --help                 Show this help